 By booking with us you explicitly agree to the following terms, conditions and procedures, together with our general terms and conditions, and we will expect you to abide strictly by them, so please take a moment to read and understand them.

 The following may be subject to change if the official advice on the novel coronavirus changes, so it is worth revisiting this page just before your class is due to attend.

 Attendance on the day is subject to your class being virus-free, as far as it is practicable to be sure.
 To this end you must NOT bring any child if they:

 - show any symptoms of COVID-19 on the day

 - show any symptoms within 7 days prior to attending

-If a child or children, or accompanying adult within a class turn up with a cough, or are otherwise obviously unwell with COVID-19 symptoms, the group will not be accepted by the registering leader.
+If a child or children, or accompanying adult within a class turn up with a persistent cough, or are otherwise obviously unwell with COVID-19 symptoms, the group will not be accepted by the registering leader.
 The leader’s decision on this matter is final, and neither they nor we at head office will engage in any discussion on the matter.
 You will not be eligible for a credit note or a refund under these circumstances

 Additional kit on the day

-Please provide your children with sufficient hand sanitiser to use before snack breaks during the day.
+Please provide your class with sufficient hand sanitiser to use before snack breaks during the day.
 We provide hand washing facilities once we are at camp, but morning snack happens during the journey and children will need to sanitise hands before this.
 Staff will be checking for hand sanitiser as part of the kit check at the beginning of the day.